 - 1/4 cup extra-virgin olive oil, plus more for greasing and drizzling

 - In a large bowl, whisk together the flour, salt, and yeast.
-Add the warm water to the flour mixture and stir briskly with a wooden spoon until all the flour is incorporated and a sticky dough forms.
+Add the warm water to the flour mixture and stir briskly with a wooden spoon until all the flour is incorporated and a wet, sticky dough forms (it should be the consistency of a wet porridge).
 Pour 1/4 cup olive oil into a very large bowl (like one from a standing mixer) or 6-quart plastic food container.
 Transfer the focaccia dough to the container, scoop a little oil from the sides over the top, and cover tightly.
 (If you're using a bowl, wrap tightly and thoroughly in plastic wrap, making sure there's plenty of room in the bowl for the dough to rise).
 Place in the refrigerator to rise for at least 8 hours or for up to 2 days.

 - When you're ready to bake, heat the oven to 450° F.